junxit/us-congress-bills-114/bill.md

 - **(1)** in paragraph (2), by striking “and” at the end;
 - **(2)** in paragraph (3), by striking the period at the end and inserting a semicolon and “and”; and
 - **(3)** by adding at the end the following:
-  > - **(4)** includes an ongoing mechanism that allows potentially affected industry members, coastal stakeholders, fishery management councils and commissions, non-Federal resource managers, and scientific experts to provide input on monitoring needs that are necessary to support on the ground management, decisionmaking, and adaptation related to ocean acidification.
+  > - **(4)** includes an ongoing mechanism that allows potentially affected industry members, coastal stakeholders, fishery management councils and commissions, non-Federal resource managers, and scientific experts to provide input on monitoring needs that are necessary to support on the ground management, decision making, and adaptation related to ocean acidification.

 ## § 13.
 Research activities